BenevolenceMessiah/MoonBall_Archiver/README.md

 - **Add Directory**: Use the "Add Directory" button to add all files from a folder.
 - **Compress to Archive**: After adding files, click "Compress to Archive" to create the `.mnbl` archive.
 - **Extract Archive**: Select an archive and destination directory to extract the files.
+- **2FA Extraction**: If 2FA is enabled, you will be prompted to enter an OTP to proceed.

 ## Example Scenarios